Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 Would you have room for next Saturday at 5 p.m.?

-When you reach an agreement, they will ask for your name so they can remember you.
+If you agree, they will ask for your name so they can remember you.

 Getting your haircut in Italian